Kathy Bates: Film breakthrough and critical success (1990–2009)

-In 2002, she received her third Academy Award nomination, again in the Best Supporting Actress category, for performance as an aging free-spirited woman in About Schmidt, opposite Jack Nicholson.
+In 2002, she received her third Academy Award nomination for her performance as the aging and free-spirited woman Roberta Hertzel in About Schmidt, opposite Jack Nicholson.
 A scene in the film, which features Bates completely nude entering a hot tub, was noted by critics and received significant public attention.
 NPR called it "the scene everyone is talking about".
 Bates spoke about the scene in several interviews; speaking to Hello!, she said: "People either laugh or cheer ...
 I was at the premiere and there are a lot of women who are shouting, 'You go, girl!' ...
 I think there are a lot of women in the audience who are thrilled to see a real woman up on the screen in all her glory."Throughout the 2000s Bates worked consistently in Hollywood cinema, often playing supporting roles, such as in Rumor Has It...
-(2005), Failure to Launch (2006), P.S.
+(2005), Failure to Launch (2006), Fred Claus (2007), P.S.
 I Love You (2007), The Day the Earth Stood Still (2008), and The Blind Side (2009).
 In 2006, she directed and co-starred in her feature film directorial debut Have Mercy (2006) with Melanie Griffith.
 In 2008, Bates played the matriarch Charlotte Cartwright in Tyler Perry's movie "The Family That Preys", and re-teamed with her Titanic co-stars, Leonardo DiCaprio and Kate Winslet, in the romantic drama film Revolutionary Road.

 During this time, she also appeared frequently on television.
 She starred in ten episodes of the HBO television drama series Six Feet Under, for which she received an Emmy Award nomination for Outstanding Guest Actress in a Drama Series in 2003.
 She also directed several episodes of the series.
 Bates received another Emmy Award nomination for Outstanding Lead Actress in a Miniseries or Movie, for Lifetime Television's film Ambulance Girl (2006), which she also directed.